marcinkrzeminski/drbadge/.ai/tech-stack.md

 ### Authentication

-**NextAuth.js v5**
+**InstantDB Built-in Auth**

 - Google OAuth 2.0 provider
-- Twitter/X OAuth provider
+- Session management via InstantDB
-- JWT session strategy
+- No need for NextAuth - InstantDB handles it all
-- InstantDB adapter for users
+- JWT tokens managed by InstantDB
 - No password authentication

 ### Payment Processing